 HPCC initiated the development of a hospice and palliative certification exam for the hospice and palliative care administrator.
 The first exam for administrators was given in September 2008 and the credential awarded is CHPCA® (Certified Hospice and Palliative Care Administrator).
 Beginning in 2018, the CHPCA® certification will not be available by examination, but only maintained through recertification.

 HPCC initiated the development of a hospice and palliative pediatric registered nurse certification examination.
 The first exam for pediatric RNs was given in March 2011 and the credential awarded is CHPPN® (Certified Hospice and Palliative Pediatric Nurse).
+In February 2022, the CHPPN® examination was awarded accreditation by the ABSNC through 2027.

 Beginning in June 2013 HPCC initiated its first interdisciplinary certification examination for perinatal loss care professionals.
 These professionals work within a healthcare environment to help to facilitate care of patients experiencing a pregnancy loss or infant death.
 Eligible candidates include registered nurses, physicians, psychologists, counselors, child life specialists, social workers and chaplains.
 Individuals passing this exam are granted the CPLC® credential (Certified in Perinatal Loss Care).